-The decision to seek bankruptcy relief is a hard one, but one that comes from a place of necessity and strength.
-In pursuing bankruptcy protection, it is necessary to enter the process with open eyes and a clear understanding of what is to come.
-This is a particular truth when seeking Chapter 13 bankruptcy relief.
+The decision to seek bankruptcy relief is difficult, but it comes from a place of necessity and strength.
+When deciding to file a Chapter 13 bankruptcy it is important to have a clear understanding of the process.

 Chapter 13 Bankruptcy

-· Look at your last couple years of bank statements and credit card bills to examine and understand where your money is going.
-You might be surprised at what you discover (e.g. $300 per month on coffee?).
-Further, you can then categorize your expenses and consumption habits as either essential or non-essential.
-Anything that is essential (such as utilities, mortgage payment, child support, and food) will remain in your budget; while non-essentials (like season tickets to football games or lavish spa trips) will have to go.
-Individuals often find it helpful to take a notepad and write down every single purchase-no matter how small- for at least a month to see where their money is going.
+- Carefully review at least 12 months of bank statements and credit card bills to understand where your money is going.
+You might be surprised at what you discover (e.g. $300 per month on coffee).
+You can then categorize your spending as either essential or non-essential.
+Anything that is essential, such as utilities, mortgage payment, child support, and food, will remain in your budget; while non-essentials, like restaurants and season tickets to football games, will likely have to go.
+Individuals often find it helpful to take a notepad or spreadsheet and write down every single purchase, no matter how small, for at least a month to see where their money is going.

-· Create your budged based on the difference between your income and your expenses.
+- Create a realistic budget.
+It is important that you create a realistic budget that your family can stick to.
+Create your budget based on the difference between your income and your expenses.
 Understand that you are going to have to survive the next several years on a very lean budget.
-It is critical to stick to this budget and to get your family members on board as well, even if it completely defies the lifestyle you’ve been accustomed to.
+It is critical to stick to this budget and to get your family members on board as well, even if it means a complete change to the lifestyle you’ve been accustomed to.
 In the end, the discharge of your debt will make the sacrifices well worth it.

 You Need a Bankruptcy Attorney

-If you are one of the many Americans struggling with debt that you can’t overcome, an attorney can help you.
+If you are one of the many Americans struggling with debt that you can’t overcome, an experienced Bankruptcy attorney can help you.
 At Levitt & Slafkes, P.C., we provide smart, effective legal representation to clients seeking debt relief.
 We understand the struggles that our clients experience and are highly motivated to help them obtain some much-needed relief.
 Let us help you.
-Call Levitt & Slafkes, P.C., at (973) 323-2953, or reach us online to schedule a free consultation.
+Call Levitt & Slafkes, P.C., at 973-323-2953, or reach us online to schedule a free consultation.